MegaMan NT Warrior

 MegaMan NT Warrior takes place in an unspecified year of the 21st century ("200X") in which the internet has rapidly progressed and is now the driving force of everyday life.
 Users are able to interact with the internet using PErsonal Terminals (PETs) handhelds and Net Navigators, online avatars with special functionalities including the ability to delete Viruses using Battle Chips.
-NT Warrior focuses on Lan Hikari and his NetNavi MegaMan.EXE in which they, alongside their friends attempt to stop the villain (initially the crime organization World Three, before diverging later on) from taking over or destroying the world.
-Both adaptations were commissioned alongside the first game's development in order to ensure the series' success.
+NT Warrior focuses on Lan Hikari and his NetNavi MegaMan.EXE as they, alongside their friends, attempt to stop the villain (initially the crime organization World Three, before diverging later on) from taking over or destroying the world.
+Both adaptations were commissioned alongside the first game's development to ensure the series' success.

 MegaMan NT Warrior was a success; during its run, the anime drew high viewership in North America and Japan, while the manga adaptation would see monthly sales up to 1.5 million.
-In 2022, as part of promotion for the upcoming Mega Man Battle Network Legacy Collection, it was announced that both the Japanese and English dubs of the anime would be re-released onto the official YouTube channel.
+In 2022, as part of promotion for Mega Man Battle Network Legacy Collection, both the Japanese and English dubs (with the first episode of Axess being available with English subtitles, for unknown reasons) of the anime were re-released onto the official YouTube channel until September 20.